CatX711/GreetLang/GreetlangPlus.md

 <br />

-The GreetLang+ compiler, as stated before, automatically checks what type a variable is, so you wont have to worry about `"%d" or "%f" or "%lf"`
+The GreetLang+ compiler, as stated before, automatically checks what type a variable is, so you wont have to worry about <br />
+`"%d" or "%f" or "%lf"`

 ****